 The recipient receives a Junior Colours tie.

 This award is primarily to recognise commitment.
 It is awarded for a strong commitment for a minimum of 2 ½ years to the activity and performance of a consistently high standard.

 Example: Pupils who have continually performed to a high standard over a minimum of 2 ½ years in the School Orchestra, local/regional Football Team, helped with the Eco Club, participated fully in Enterprise.

 This award is primarily to reward achievement.
 It is awarded for a consistently high standard of performance and representation at national level or above.

-Example: Pupils who have performed well at national level representing Stirling High School and showing a dedication to their sport/activity for a prolonged period of time e.g. a pupil who has worked for 4 years with the Eco Club and was invited to present at a National Conference.
+Example: Pupils who have performed well at national level and showing a dedication to their sport/activity for a prolonged period of time e.g. a pupil who has worked for 4 years with the Eco Club and was invited to present at a National Conference.
 Award winners are encouraged to lead a school group in their chosen field, where practical.

 The recipient receives a Full Colours tie.